canva-public/rocketbot/docs/guides/view-add-build-documentation.md

 In this guide you'll learn how to view or add documentation for the RocketBot builds for your PR.

-When you create a PR, the RcoketBot GitHub user leaves an **Almost merged!** comment on your PR.
+When you create a PR, the RocketBot GitHub user leaves an **Almost merged!** comment on your PR.

 ![almost-merged](../images/almost-merged.png)